Hit And Run Accident Claims – Car Accident How Much Compensation?

 If you are involved in a hit and run accident or you are hit by an uninsured driver the motor insurance bureau is who we would be able claim your personal injury compensation award from.

 If you still have any hesitations or questions about claiming compensation following your hit and run injury, please feel free to contact one of our team, who will be able to help you with any questions you may have.
-Our contact information can be found at the end of this guide.

 A hit and run accident is a road traffic accident in which a vehicle’s driver fails to stop at the scene of the occurrence to give their name, their car registration number, and/or any other information that they are required to give by law.